20kdc/gabien-common/micromvn/README.md

 * As far as micromvn is concerned, classifiers and the version/baseVersion distinction don't exist.
 A package is either POM-only or single-JAR.

 If any of these things are a problem, you probably should not use micromvn.

-## Toolchains

-micromvn was originally created because Maven toolchain files are awkward to setup compared to one environment variable.

-For the R48 project to continue to support legacy devices, it needs to be compiled on OpenJDK 8.\
-However, for the R48 project to continue to be maintained, it needs to be easy to setup a development environment.\
-Compiling in a manner supported by Android D8 requires an increasingly complicated series of workarounds.\
-When compiling for Java 8, OpenJDK 21 creates class files not compatible with Android D8.\
-But latest versions of Maven do not run on Java 8!